 Condition 16 of the outline permission requires a lighting scheme to be agreed prior to above slab level development.
 Therefore, full details are not required under this RM application.
 The Framework Lighting Scheme and the Ecological Addendum approved in the outline permission will be used in the design of the lighting scheme for the development the subject of this RM.
-This includes a Dark Sky Area to the west, south and north of the site and lux limits of 0.5lux in certain areas.
+This includes a Dark Sky Area to the west in certain areas.
 The Framework scheme included Lighting columns a maximum of 4m high where visible from AONB with the and lights angled downwards in order to minimise the impacts of the development on the landscape.